harshi-saha/harshi-saha.github.io/_pages/teaching.md

     This course introduces key concepts in data science, exploring techniques such as data mining, text mining, machine learning, and graph theory.
-Students focus on methods applied by scientists and companies to uncover insights into human cognition, providing a foundation for understanding the intersection of data and cognitive research.
+Students focus on methods applied by scientists and companies to investigate human cognition, providing a foundation for understanding the intersection of data and cognitive research.